Taillight shark: Etymology

 The specific epithet zantedeschia is derived from Zantedeschia aethiopica, a species of arum lily for which the trawler Arum was named.

 Distribution and habitat

-The four specimens of the taillight shark were caught off South Africa in a trawl operating at a depth of 458–641 m, off Uruguay in a trawl operating at a depth of 195–205 m and off Chile, near Juan Fernandez Islands.
+The four specimens of the taillight shark were caught off South Africa in a trawl operating at a depth of 458–641 m, off Uruguay in a trawl operating at a depth of 195–205 m and off Chile, near Juan Fernández Islands.
 These records suggest this shark is an inhabitant of the open ocean.
 However, whether the known specimens were captured near the sea bottom where the trawls operated or from midwater as the nets were being retrieved is unclear.

 Description

 The taillight shark is laterally compressed, with a long rounded snout and large oval eyes.
 The mouth is large, containing 29 tooth rows in the upper jaw and 34 tooth rows in the lower jaw.
 The upper teeth are small and needle-like, while the lower teeth are large and triangular, with their bases interlocking to form a continuous cutting surface.
 The lips are thick and fringed, though not modified to be suctorial.
 The five pairs of gill slits are large and increase in size from the first to the last.

 The two dorsal fins are rounded and lack spines; the first is smaller than the second and located about halfway between the pectoral and pelvic fins.
 The pectoral fins are enlarged into rounded paddles.
 The pelvic fins are small and originate at the level of the second dorsal fin; the anal fin is absent.
 The caudal fin has a strong lower lobe and a long upper lobe with a prominent notch near the tip.
 The body is covered by small, non-overlapping dermal denticles; each denticle has radial ridges converging to a round central pit.
 The body is dark brown above and black below, with light margins on the fins.
 Small, light-emitting photophores are scattered over the body.
 The first specimen was an immature female (originally reported incorrectly as a mature male) 17.6 cm long, the second was a mature male 41.6 cm long, the third was also a mature male 45.5 cm long and the fourth specimen was a mature female 51.5 cm.